erichs/presentation-shellcraft/slides.md

 ### key/value metadata for shell functions!

 !NOTES
+ reap all the standard benefits of the indirection layer:
  One side-effect of using functional metadata is that you can intentionally override those functions to produce side-effects: logging, debug print statments, keeping statistics, copying files, whatever, without modifying your existing code.

 !SLIDE left
-## establish keyword convention

-@@@ shell
-# cite() magically builds metadata functions

-cite about author example group param version
-@@@
+## demo: cite / metafor

+### use cite() to establish keywords

+### use metafor() to retrieve metadata from functions

 !SLIDE left
 ## get_mac_address, reprised